Academic Excellence

 In addition, as of July 2016, Illinois announced that all juniors in the state of Illinois would take the College Board’s SAT exam, including a writing component, in the spring of their junior year.
 As of June of 2018, Illinois reaffirmed its commitment to SAT as the high school assessment and added the PSAT 8/9 for freshmen and the PSAT 10 for sophomores to ensure school districts could more effectively measure student progress and inform instruction throughout high school.

-For more information regarding state and local school improvement initiatives, please view the following links or other links under the Curriculum and Instruction section of the District 126 website.
+For more information regarding state and local school improvement initiatives, please view the following links:

 Parent Involvement in School Improvement Efforts

-We encourage parents who are interested in being more actively involved in the school improvement process to attend our Parent Bee Network sponsored meetings and events, as well as our District Equity Advisory Council.
+We encourage parents who are interested in being more actively involved in the school improvement process to attend our Parent Bee Network sponsored meetings and events and other community engagement events.
 We also encourage parents to participate in our annual Title I planning meetings.
 Please watch for announcements regarding these opportunities in the district's newsletters and view the district’s calendar link to confirm dates and times.